-The Celiac Disease Foundation has partnered with The Celiac Disease Center at Columbia University to encourage celiac patients diagnosed with COVID-19 to ask their healthcare provider to go to covidceliac.com and report their case.
+The Celiac Disease Foundation has partnered with the Celiac Disease Center at Columbia University to encourage celiac patients diagnosed with COVID-19 to ask their healthcare provider to go to covidceliac.org and report their case.

-SECURE-Celiac contains only de-identified data which means no data is entered that can personally identify any patient.
-Reporting a case should take your doctor no more than 5 minutes.
+SECURE-Celiac contains only de-identified data, which means no data is entered that can personally identify any patient.
+Reporting a case should take your doctor no more than five minutes.
 Only laboratory-confirmed COVID-19 cases should be reported.